The Ultimate Guide to Visiting Cadillac Ranch

 Leave The Art, But Take Your Trash

 The ground around the cars is littered with empty paint cans and lids.
-Using a full can of spray paint does take a long time.
-Especially, if you haven’t fully thought about what you wanted to paint (like I did) or your masterpiece doesn’t require a lot of paint.
-Fully prepared to throw away our spray paint as we walked back to the car; a fresh group of visitors began to filter in.
+Using an entire can of spray paint does take a long time.
+Especially if you haven’t thoroughly thought about what you wanted to paint (like I did) or if your masterpiece doesn’t require a lot of paint.
+We were fully prepared to throw away our spray paint as we returned to the car; a fresh group of visitors began to filter in.
 We passed our half-empty cans to a family we passed on our way through the narrow gate.
 There is a large dumpster just outside of the entrance to throw away garbage if needed.

 Honorable Mention – The Big Texas Steak Ranch

-If you worked up an appetite after visiting the Cadillac Ranch, I highly recommend eating diner at The Big Texan Steak Ranch.
+If you worked up an appetite after visiting the Cadillac Ranch, I highly recommend eating dinner at The Big Texan Steak Ranch.
 This place screams tourist trap… in the best way possible.
-The building is bright yellow with the biggest fiberglass cow I’ve ever seen proudly standing guard at the front entrance.
-They are also home to the 72oz Steak Challenge; where guests who are brave enough can attempt to eat a 72oz steak, shrimp cocktail, baked potato, salad, and buttered roll in under 60 minutes.
-If the challenge is completed, the meal is free, if not, it’ll cost you $72.00.
-There was one person attempting the challenge while we were there.
+The building is bright yellow, with the biggest fiberglass cow I’ve ever seen proudly standing guard at the front entrance.
+They are also home to the 72oz Steak Challenge, where guests who are brave enough can attempt to eat a 72oz steak, shrimp cocktail, baked potato, salad, and buttered roll in under 60 minutes.
+The meal is free if the challenge is completed; if not, it’ll cost you $72.00.
+One person was attempting the challenge while we were there.
 He was not successful.

 Once inside the restaurant, we browsed the gift shop while we waited to be seated.
 For a Friday night, the wait was no more than twenty minutes.
 We order the rocky mountain oysters, a T-bone steak, and country-fried steak.
 I had low expectations for the food, I was roped in for the experience, but the food exceeded my expectations.
 In our short amount of time passing through Texas, I feel like we got the full tourist experience.